 If you want a copy of your mortgage note, ask the individual or entity holding your note.
 They should be able and willing to send one over to you.

-Is a mortgage deed and a mortgage note the same thing?
+Are a mortgage deed and a mortgage note the same thing?

 It’s an easy mistake to make, but nope.
 Your mortgage note and mortgage deed are two separate things.
-You do need them both in mortgage transaction, though.
+You do need them both in a mortgage transaction, though.

 Your mortgage deed is the deed to the piece of real estate that you took the mortgage out on.
 The mortgage deed is typically put on record with the local government.
 The promissory, or mortgage, note, on the other hand, describes the terms associated with the mortgage deed; the lien holder typically retains this note.